 Parties are led by our Birthday Party Head Naturalist, Sara Ranger.

-- Scheduled August through May on weekdays and weekends - between 10 AM and 5 PM.
-Please note that birthday parties are unavailable in June and July.
+- Two-hour program scheduled September through May on weekdays and weekends - between 10 AM and 5 PM.
+Please note that birthday parties are unavailable during the summer months.

 - 16-child maximum (including birthday child).